-Hinterland Outfitting Ltd., with twenty years of moose hunting experience and well seasoned guides that have a combined total of nearly a century of guiding experience, can arrange and provide some of the best moose hunting Newfoundland has to offer.
+Hinterland Outfitting Ltd., with twenty two years of moose hunting experience and well seasoned guides that have a combined total of nearly a century of guiding experience, can arrange and provide some of the best moose hunting Newfoundland has to offer.
 Without doubt Newfoundland is the best place in North America for moose hunting as all experts will agree that "The Rock as the island is known" has the densest moose population in all of North America.
 We also have one of the smallest population to land mass in all of Canada providing ample undisturbed areas for hunting.

 Moose hunting is done in several different ways and mainly depends on the hunters choice.
 Most guides prefer calling which entails finding and choosing a suitable location, then sitting quietly within a blind for at least several hours while calling.
 It requires patience and the ability to sit and stay quiet for the entire time.
 The success rate is high and rewarding for those that do.
 Guides also perform spotting and stalking while walking on any number of the abandoned logging roads within our moose hunting area.
 For those moose hunters who have walking difficulties, Atv's or vehicle can also be utilized for hunting purposes.
 All moose hunting is mainly done in second growth forest where populations tend to be high because of the abundance of food.
 Trophies range in the 30" to 40" categories.
 Our moose hunting success rate is 85 per cent with nearly one hundred percent opportunity.
 Bull moose comprise of nearly ninety five percent of harvested animals.